rishabhsvemuri/pgUI/README.md

 ```bash
 cd pgUI
 ```
+### Install Node Modules

-Run the following command to install all Node dependencies.
+Open a terminal in your project directory and run the following command to install all Node dependencies.

 ```bash
 npm install